Why do we compare ourselves against other people?

 - Two Wolves – HFH emotional wellness tips

 The Secret to Confidence and Self Esteem

-Why is it that some people seem to have all the luck?
-Brimming with confidence, happiness and success they have a strong sense of love and belonging while other people, no matter how hard they try, are always wondering if they’re good enough?
+Why is it that some people seem to be brimming with confidence, happiness, and success while other people, no matter how hard they try, always seem to be wondering if they’re good enough?